aishmoitra/Python_Projects/amazon_price_tracker/README.md

 ## Hosting the Python Script on the Cloud

-You can host the Python script on a cloud platform such as [PythonAnywhere](https://www.pythonanywhere.com/), if you prefer doing it online.
+To ensure that the script runs continuously without requiring your local machine, you can host the Python script on a cloud platform such as [PythonAnywhere](https://www.pythonanywhere.com/).

 ### **Free and Paid Options**